 This is an area GoDaddy falls down in.
 You can separate your blog posts into categories, embed an RSS feed, and track your blog’s performance through analytics, but that’s as far as it goes.

 With Squarespace, you can do all that and more.
+It’s blogging features are pretty darn good.
 You can add a comments section for readers, archive old posts, social bookmark, and add a search feature so people can find what they’re looking for quickly.

 Both allow you to get your own custom email addresses through G Suite, although GoDaddy does also have a built-in email service at an extra cost.

 GoDaddy and Squarespace also let you run email marketing campaigns.
-GoDaddy’s is hosted onsite, whereas Squarespace’s is hosted externally.
+GoDaddy’s is hosted onsite, while Squarespace’s is also hosted internally using Squarespace Email Campaigns.
 You can pick from a handful of email templates, then add your own content and fire them out to your users.

 Social Media Integration